Smoke & CO Detectors

 Smoke alarms should be tested monthly to confirm functionality.
-If it appears that your smoke alarm is no longer working properly, prompt smoke alarm repair and replacement services are available from Superpower Electric in Marlboro, NJ.
+If it appears that your smoke alarm is no longer working properly, prompt smoke alarm repair and replacement services are available from Superpower Services in Red Bank, NJ.

 Unlike smoke, carbon monoxide is invisible.
 Even more worrisome, it can be deadly.
 A CO detector is one of the only defenses against this odorless and colorless chemical.
 When concentrations of carbon monoxide reach a toxic level, the alarm will sound.